HDFGroup/hdf-rest-api/Hypermedia.rst

 Hypermedia
 *************************

-HDF Kita supports the REST convention of **HATEOAS** or *Hypermedia as the Engine of Application State*.
+The HDF REST API supports the REST convention of **HATEOAS** or *Hypermedia as the Engine of Application State*.
 The idea (see http://en.wikipedia.org/wiki/HATEOS for a full explanation) is that each response includes links to resources related to the requested resource.